-The primo-positioned Fantauzzo, tucked into the underbelly of the Story Bridge with spotlit cliffs as a dramatic backdrop, has 300-odd works by artist-namesake Vincent Fantauzzo, and fairy-lit, skyscraper and river views; while W is an ode to the city’s aquatic heart with a lobby full of riparian references and a gift shop that gives a cheeky nod to some of the chi-chi icons of The Sunshine State.
+The primo-positioned Crystalbrook Vincent (formerly The Fantauzzo), tucked into the underbelly of the Story Bridge with spotlit cliffs as a dramatic backdrop, has 300-odd works by artist-namesake Vincent Fantauzzo, and fairy-lit, skyscraper and river views; while W is an ode to the city’s aquatic heart with a lobby full of riparian references and a gift shop that gives a cheeky nod to some of the chi-chi icons of The Sunshine State.

 Brisbane’s architecture, old and new, provides plenty of blank canvases – a boon for the creativity of artists such as Fintan Magee, Beastman, Lee Harnden, Drapl, Sofles, and others.
 Prime areas for street-art spotting include South Brisbane, the CBD and Fortitude Valley, with pieces found everywhere from laneways to public squares and bridge pillars to suburban traffic signal boxes.
 Come May every year, this art-for-all is celebrated with creative gusto thanks to the ever-expanding Brisbane Street Art Festival, which showcases local, national and international street artists to an enthusiastic audience via workshops, talks, collaborations and commissions.
 And with as many as 50 projects getting the green light during the festival, the city’s street art portfolio is expanding at a cracking pace.